limanwang/limanwang.github.io/index.md

     <h1>Liman Wang (王莉漫)</h1>

     <p>
-      I am a PhD student in Intelligent Robotics at the
+      I am a 3rd year PhD student in Intelligent Robotics at the
       <a href="https://www.york.ac.uk/#/">University of York</a>, UK, based at the
       <a href="https://www.york.ac.uk/safe-autonomy/">Institute for Safe Autonomy</a>,
       under the supervision of Dr.